Core Neuroscience Faculty

 Allison Connell Pensky (Assistant Professor of Psychology), B.A., Arizona State University; Ph.D., University of California, Berkeley.
 Teaching and Research: cognitive psychology, visual-spatial attention, human electrophysiology (EEG), haptic perception and blindness.

 Lauren B. French (Associate Professor of Biology), B.A., Oberlin College; Ph.D., Cornell University.
-Teaching and Research: molecular neuroscience, ion channel development and receptor gene sequences and operation.
+Teaching and Research: molecular neuroscience, ion channel development, receptor gene sequences, and operation.